SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 >
 > &mdash; Dr. Michael F. Bird (Ph.D., University of Queensland), Evangelical Theology, 4.4 The Death of Jesus, 4.4.3.3 Amyraldian View. p.
 486.

-### 4. Arminianism
-- **Founded**: Arminianism was founded by Jacobus Arminius, a Dutch theologian, in the late 16th and early 17th centuries.
-- **Notoriety**: Synergism.
-- See <a href="#Orthodoxy">Orthodox Christian Groups</a> for Reformed Arminianism (Reformed Wesleyanism).

-> Arminians view regeneration synergistically; the new birth occurs as a result of human willing and divine working. ...
->
-> Furthermore, some affirm that God wills that sanctification be perfected in this life by a second work of grace that is said to eradicate the sinful nature and its desires, fill the heart with perfect love for God, and enable Christians to live without willful sin.
-This decisive post-conversion experience is designated “entire sanctification,” “sinless perfection,” and “full salvation.” ...
->
->In addition, many Arminians deny the doctrine of the perseverance of the saints.
-They insist that by deliberate sin Christians can renounce their prior faith commitment and thereby fall from the state of grace, forfeit eternal salvation, and be doomed to perdition.
-The Arminian understanding of salvation thus is synergistic (a “working together”); divine grace and the liberated human will cooperate to bring about salvation.
-From inception to consummation the unsaved via free will make significant contributions to the outworking of their salvation. ...
->
-> &mdash; [Dr. Bruce Demarest (Ph.D., University of Manchester)](https://sevenshepherd.github.io/ordo-salutis/) was senior professor of spiritual formation at Denver Seminary, where he taught since 1975, and a member of the Evangelical Theological Society, Theological Thinkers and Cultural Group, and Spiritual Formation Forum.
-"The Cross and Salvation: The Doctrine of Salvation (Foundations of Evangelical Theology)." p.
-35.

-### 5. KJV Onlyism
+### 3. KJV Onlyism
-- Reasons: turns a blind eye to biblical language scholarship.
+- **Notoriety**: turns a blind eye to biblical language scholarship.
 Worships the creation rather than the creator.
 In denial of Daniel 12:4 which states that knowledge will be increased.
 Logically our English translations will increase in [accuracy](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) as well.

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
 The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Professor Daniel B. Wallace, Ph.D., Executive Director, Center for the Study of New Testament Manuscripts](https://youtu.be/NikVdhp0YFs).